mauritssilvis/challenges/java/README.md

 ## Status

-Currently, Java solutions to the following challenges are available:
+Currently, Java solutions are available to challenges in the following categories:

+### Projects

 * [Setting up a basic Maven project using IntelliJ IDEA](basic_maven_project_intellij_idea)

+### JARs

 * [Creating an executable JAR using Maven](executable_jar_maven)

 ## License